 I’m currently building a Baby Buzzard, which calls for 3/16″ x 1″ trailing edge stock in the wing.
 Although I happen to have a couple of pieces in the correct size, one piece is really hard and the other is really soft.
 I don’t want my wing to be out of balance, so I’m not going to use them.
-Instead, I decided to take some big trailing edge stock and cut it down to the correct size.
+Instead, I decided to cut some big trailing edge stock down to the correct size.

 If you have wood that’s not quite the right size, don’t let it push you around.
 Teach it who’s the boss.
 You can even make trailing edge stock out of regular sheet wood 1/4 or 3/8 inch thick, or from multiple pieces laminated together to make the required thickness.